Skip to content

 Biography

 I joined the Centre for Applied Dementia Studies in January 2024 and I am a Lecturer in Dementia Studies.
-I am the current Module Leader for Evidence-based Dementia Practice, a module which critically explores and evaluates evidence from research, policy and narrative sources to help students make recommendations in their practice based from this broad evidence-base appraisal.
+I am the Module Leader for Evidence-based Dementia Practice, a module which critically explores and evaluates evidence from research, policy and narrative sources to help students make recommendations in their practice based from this broad evidence-base appraisal and I assist with other modules within the Postgraduate Certificate, Postgraduate Diploma and MSc Advanced Dementia Studies courses and modules.

-My background is in Communication and Media, and Social Psychology.
-I have recently completed my PhD thesis which is entitled 'Understanding identity and representations in dementia: A conversation analytic and discursive analysis'.
-As well as teaching, I am interested in many research topics around dementia.
-This includes detailed analysis of interactions between people living with dementia and their various conversation partners, using the approach of conversation analysis, and how dementia is represented in the media and how this can impact stigma of dementia.
+My background is in Communication and Media, Sociology and Social Psychology.
+My doctoral thesis examined how identity of people living with dementia can be supported both within conversations, and within wider media discourses.
+As well as teaching, I am interested in many research topics around dementia including detailed analysis of interactions between people living with dementia and their various conversation partners, using the approach of conversation analysis, and how dementia is represented in the media and can impact stigma of dementia.
 I am really excited to develop and widen my interests here at Bradford.

 Research